The most successful intranet adoption strategies begin far earlier – and continue on much later – than launch day.

 If you can show that the intranet can fast-track, streamline and simplify knowledge, communications and business-critical processes for both the end users and management, it can go a long way in getting everyone on board and improving intranet user adoption.

 How to get buy-in from employees

 - Carry out initial intranet analysis of your current system/s to see what’s frustrating employees and taking time away from their most productive moments.
 Is it poor search functionality?
 Contacting colleagues?
-Perhaps your file version control is currently a mess.
+Perhaps your file version control is currently a mess and needs amending.

 - Interview and/or survey different business segments, departments and individuals to understand their pain points.
 See what common tasks or processes they perform, and whether these can more efficiently be performed on the intranet.
 A common scenario is employees using paper forms, scanning forms and emailing them to managers for approvals.
 An online forms and workflow tool could automate this process.

 - Interview management to understand business requirements and how to map it to your intranet.

 - Create personas.
 Think about which employees have common needs and perform similar activities.
 In your intranet adoption strategy, determine what pain points you need to address for each persona and what features will benefit them the most.

 - Focus on these key pain points throughout the intranet project lifecycle – these points can both guide functionality in your new intranet, and help you to build excitement around launch time.
 It will also help you understand what features matter most to each persona and allow you to tailor your communications accordingly.

 - Build a team of intranet champions that includes at least one member of the C-suite or leadership team, who will provide ongoing feedback during the intranet adoption project and help create excitement around the launch.

 Tip: Building a great organisation goes beyond providing employees with the resources they need to do their jobs.
 It’s about getting employees to engage with each other and the business, and building those bonds that motivates an employee to perform their best.
 By implementing and developing a successful intranet strategy, you can: